GGAlanSmithee/learning-intel-x86-assembly/007_procedure_argument/007_procedure_argument.md

 | Quadword        | 2 Doubleword | 8     | 64   | `[High Doubleword \| Low Doubleword]` |
 | Double Quadword | 2 Quadword   | 16    | 128  | `[High Quadword \| Low Quadword]`     |

 For each of the data types, the low byte (bits 0 - 7) is stored in the lowest address in memory, which is the address that points to the start of the data.
+This is more important when passing complex data structures, which we will look at in a later example.

 ### Other thoughts